ClusterHQ/flocker/docs/gettingstarted/elk-example.rst

 The ElasticSearch data will be moved with the application.
 The Logstash and Kibana applications will now connect to ElasticSearch on node2.

-The requirements are the same as the MongoDB tutorial.

 Create the Virtual Machines
 ===========================

-We'll be using the same Vagrant configuration as :doc:`the MongoDB tutorial <./tutorial/index>`.
+We'll use the same Vagrant environment as :doc:`the MongoDB tutorial <./tutorial/index>`.
 If you haven't already started up the Vagrant virtual machines follow the :doc:`setup instructions <./tutorial/vagrant-setup>`.